agnyz/the-bed-stack/SUPPORT.md

 # Support

-This article explains where to get help with remark.
+This article explains where to get help with ElysiaJS RealWorld.
 Please read through the following guidelines.

 > [!WARNING]